diffblue/cbmc/src/goto-symex/README.md

 an equation representing all instructions, which it then passes to the solver.
-Notably, it _merges_ paths that diverge due to a goto instruction, forming a constraint that represents having taken either of the two paths; the code for doing this is goto_symext::merge_goto().
+Notably, it _merges_ paths that diverge due to a goto instruction, forming a constraint that represents having taken either of the two paths; the code for doing this is \ref goto_symext::merge_goto.

-CBMC can operate in a different mode when the `--paths` flag is passed on the command line.
-This disables path merging; instead, CBMC executes a single path at a time, calling the solver with the equation representing that path, then continues to execute other paths.
+Goto-symex can operate in a different mode when the `--paths` flag is passed in the \ref optionst object passed to its constructor (\ref cbmc passes this from the corresponding command-line option).
+This disables path merging; instead, symex executes a single path at a time, returning each one to its caller, which in the case of cbmc then calls its solver with the equation representing that path, then continues to execute other paths.
-The 'other paths' that would have been taken when the program branches are saved onto a workqueue so that CBMC can continue to execute the current path, and then later retrieve saved paths from the workqueue.
+The 'other paths' that would have been taken when the program branches are saved onto a workqueue so that the driver program can continue to execute the current path, and then later retrieve saved paths from the workqueue.
-Implementation-wise, \ref bmct passes a worklist to goto_symext in bmct::do_language_agnostic_bmc().
+Implementation-wise, \ref bmct passes a worklist to goto_symext in
+\ref bmct::do_language_agnostic_bmc.
 If path exploration is enabled, goto_symext will fill up the worklist whenever it encounters a branch, instead of merging the paths on the branch.
-After the initial symbolic execution (i.e. the first call to bmct::run() in bmct::do_language_agnostic_bmc()), \ref bmct continues popping the worklist and executing untaken paths until the worklist empties.
+After the initial symbolic execution (i.e. the first call to \ref bmct::run in
+\ref bmct::do_language_agnostic_bmc), \ref bmct continues popping the worklist and executing untaken paths until the worklist empties.
 Note that this means that the default model-checking behaviour is a special case of path exploration: when model-checking, the initial symbolic